EmreCenk/Amazing-Engine/README.md

 my_engine.add_model(mesh_object) #This function must be called when you create any 3d object
 ```
-Whenever you create a new 3d object, you need to call the Engine.add_model function.
-Otherwise your 3d object will
- not be rendered.

 At this point, the mesh_object class can be treated as if it was any other built in shape.
 Any method that is valid for a 3d shape object is also valid for a mesh_class object.

-#### Other 3d objects:
+### Other 3d objects:
 The engine has many built in shapes. * insert examples *

-#### Universal Methods for all 3D objects:
+### Universal Methods for all 3D objects:
 All 3d objects have some common methods that can be called.
 (These 3d objects can be an obj_mesh class, or any other
- built in shape)
+ built in shape such as cubes, pyramids or spheres)

-##### Moving objects
+#### Moving objects
-In order to move an object, you call the .move method for the object.
+In order to move an object, you call the 'move' method for the object.
 The move method takes in two inputs:
 1) axis: a string "x", "y" or "z".
 Instead of the axis values as strings, you can also input 0, 1, and 2 respectively.
 2) amount: an integer, how much to move the object by